 Wave Frequency, Wavelength, and Speed

 Wave motions occur in cycles.
-In the case of the metaphor of a wave running through a stadium, the cycle is: seated position—stand with hands in air–sit down again.
+In the case of the metaphor of a wave running through a stadium, the cycle is: seated position—stand with hands in air—sit down again.
 That’s one complete cycle.
 The wave is created when the cycle is repeated over and over.
 Water waves, sound waves, and many other waves occur in cycles that are repeated to a beat; they have a rhythm.
 This gives waves a frequency, that is, a fixed number of cycles per unit of time.
-More specifically, frequency is the amount of time between the crest of the cycle (I stand up) until the next crest (my neighbor stands up).
+More specifically, frequency is the number of crests of the cycle (number of times someone stands up) per second.

 Particles, like waves, have the property of speed.
 We can measure the speed of a bullet when shot from a gun, which travels as a particle, or the speed of light wave traveling from the Sun to Earth.
 However, physicists often focus on the velocity of a particle rather than its speed alone.
 Velocity includes both speed and direction of movement.